Chocolat (manga)

 Chocolat (ショコラ, Chokora) is a Japanese manga series written and illustrated by Eisaku Kubonouchi and serialized in the magazine Big Comic Spirits.
+The series has 45 episodes.
 It was adapted into a Japanese television drama in 2003 and a Taiwan television series in 2013.

 Synopsis

 Chocolat is a mature comedy series about half-orphan Tatsumi Chiyoko, whose father was caught up in huge debt.
 Now living with Omugi Matsukichi, an ex-underground king who opened a pastry shop, she gets to know people like Katou Ichigo, an ex-inmate.
 With people after her father's whereabouts, what will happen to her?